Classes and Events

 Send us your contact information to be on our mailing list!
 Click here.

-We are currently offering private lessons only.
+We are currently offering private and "unscheduled" group lessons only.
 Please go to "Services" to see the details.
+In order to get the group lesson going, you would have to create a group of 3-4 people.
+And I will offer a class.

 Past group cooking classes: